Capability Model

 The “AI Podcast” Problem

 The bucket is the filter you set before you hit play.
-Choose the wrong one and you import the wrong assumptions, the wrong governance model, and the wrong advice.
+Set it wrong and you inherit the wrong assumptions, the wrong governance model, and the wrong advice.
+You’ll believe all three, because every one of them is correct for somebody else.

 Checkpoint: Do You Even Need an Agent?